Technical translations... instruction manual

 What about managing the content to be translated?

 Consumers have easy access to instruction manuals created at the very least in their own official EU language, in a readable, easy-to-understand fashion.
 For the sake of clarity and to facilitate their use, various linguistic versions are presented separately from each other.

-Multilingual translation: Technical translation should be clear, customized and easy to read
+Multilingual translation: Technical translation must be clear, personalized, easy to read

 All too often, we still see multilingual user manuals with up to twenty languages on a single document!
 Two points are made to justify this: